niceoutside/curtain/README.md

 ### Add a curtain

-To add a curtain reveal effect to a node, you have to attach a curtain to the HTML node.
+To add a curtain reveal effect to a node, attach a curtain to the HTML node.

 ```ts
 import { CurtainPole } from './CurtainPole';